 If You Have an Older Child Who is Hard to Please and You’re Looking for Things to Do in Tokyo with Your Teenager?
-Head to Tokyo!
 This is the Perfect City to Awaken Their Senses!

 Japan is one of our favourite countries in the world to visit and namely because it possesses a culture found nowhere else.
 The country ranges from being one of the most technologically advanced societies in the world to the most stoic and conservative people on the planet.
 Negativity and outlandish behaviour are frowned upon whilst utmost respect and adherence to rank dictate social behaviours.
 Some say this repressed culture has given birth to a generation of Japanese that disentangle themselves from expectations of conformity by participating in peculiar behaviour.
 But as expected, the Japanese never do anything by half measures.
 So those who break the mould do so in a fashion that shocks most of us yet it lends itself to what is now quintessentially Japanese.
 And there is no better place to witness this amazing culture with your kids then this unique city.
-There are so many things to do in Tokyo with your teenager that you might just need some extra days!
+Tokyo with teens makes for a fascinating and engaging family trip.

 As your children become adolescents and the dynamics for family holidays change, it’s important that you’re able to find destinations that will get your teenager excited about travel.
 In all of its quirkiness and peculiarities, Tokyo is a great place to explore with your them.
 Here are some suggestions on what you can do with them: